Trekking in Nepal in the summer season

 Trekking in Nepal during the summer season

 Nepal has a short pre-monsoon summer during May and June.
-The monsoon begins from the second or third week of June.
+The monsoon begins in the second or third week of June.

-You can expect the temperature to be hot in the lower elevations and warm at a higher altitude during the daytime.
-There might be some snowfall in the higher mountains than during the summer, as it is much warmer, the snow quicker, which can make the trails wet, muddy, and slippery.
+You can expect the temperature to be hot in the lower elevations and warm at higher altitudes during the daytime.
+In addition, there might be some snowfall in the higher mountains than during the summer, as it is much warmer, and the snow melts quicker, making the trails wet, muddy, and slippery.
 Therefore, be cautious and trek safely.
 When you come across wet stones/rocks, green or black rocks/trail, muddy trail, or roots of trees in the forest – assume it is slippery and trek carefully.
-You will make most of the favourite trekking trails if you are an experienced hiker except for the less trodden treks such as Upper Dolpo Circuit or Upper Dolpo Traverse because deep snow will make it challenging to get through the passes that are above 5000 meters.
+You will make most of your favourite trekking trails if you are an experienced hiker except for the less trodden treks such as Upper Dolpo Circuit or Upper Dolpo Traverse because deep snow will make it challenging to get through the passes that are above 5000 meters.

 It is good to dress up in layers that you can ‘peel’ one at a time when you start to warm/heat up as you begin trekking.